About Us

 Partnerships

 LSPIRG has formal partnerships with Wilfrid Laurier University, the Students’ Union and the Graduate Students’ Association, governed by Memorandums of Understanding.
-We also officially partner with Laurier’s Centre for Community Research, Learning and Action (CCRLA) and Martin Luther University College.
+We also officially partner with Martin Luther University College.

 Plus, we often partner with departments on campus like the Centre for Student Equity, Diversity and Inclusion, the Indigenous Student Centre, Consent is Golden and the Sustainability Office.
-Off campus, we partner with organizations such as Young City Growers, the Sexual Assault Centres and the other PIRGs across Ontario.
+Off campus, we partner with organizations such as the Sexual Assault Support Centre of Waterloo Region, Brantford Pride, and the other PIRGs across Ontario.

-We partner with individuals, departments and clubs on certain projects as well, like how we collaborated with Ocean Miller, Association of Black Students Executive, in producing a film called ROOTS, about the ups and downs of being Black in predominantly white spaces.
+We partner with individuals, departments and clubs on certain projects as well, like how we collaborated with Ocean Miller, Association of Black Students Executive, in producing a film called ROOTS, about the experiences of being Black in predominantly white spaces.